Why Can't You Take Pictures on the Grand Canyon Skywalk?

 There are a few reasons why the Hualapai Tribe has implemented this policy.
 First and foremost, it's a matter of safety.

-You don't have to worry about the glass floor of the Skywalk breaking, but the possibility of scratching it is a concern.
-When you are about the Grand Canyon Skywalk, you are given booties to wear over your shoes in order to protect the glass.
+You don't have to worry about the glass floor of the Grand Canyon Skywalk breaking, but the possibility of scratching it is a concern.
+It's not easy to repair the scratched glass.
+When you are about to go on the Skywalk, you are given booties to wear over your shoes in order to protect the glass.

 So, while it might be a bummer that you can't personally snap photos on the Skywalk itself, there are still plenty of ways to capture the beauty of the Grand Canyon.